 Nov 13th, 2001: All da classics.
 I loved Green Day.
 No shame.

 May 28th, 2002: I listened to Hailie’s Song on repeat for months.
 My Dad’s Gone Crazy featured Hailie’s voice, which was pretty cool, and then Em sampled Aerosmith in Sing For The Moment, which pissed some people off.
 Without Me was obviously a classic, but I will never get the version I downloaded on Napster/Limewire/whatever where the chorus just repeated over and over and over out of my head.
 It was like torture.
 Anyway, let’s feel really old and see what Hailie looks like now:

 June 25, 2002: And he’s back.
 With hits like Hot In Here, Air Force Ones, Dilemma, and Rock The Mic.
 A big change from his album, Country Grammar.
 Still wearing that band aid though.

-What CDs do you remember having back then?
-Which were your faves?
 I’ll leave you with this awesome mix-CD I won at a middle school dance (I totally remember that happening — weird).
 Brace yourself for what is on this CD.
-It’s hilar.
+It’s a TRIP.

 Here’s a sleeper: Dream- It Wall All a Dream.
 (Awesome.
 They also released an album in 2008- weird.)